CMDR-WDX/motion-canvas-videos/src/projects/hitPrediction/script.md

 collides with the Enemy.

-For this we basically need to look at when the distance between our ship and the Enemy is the same as the distance between the circle and our ship.
+For this we basically need to look at when the distance between our ship and the Enemy is the same as the radius of our circle.

 The _Pythagorean theorem_ is a simple way of figuring out the distance between two points.
 By taking the difference between two positions, multiplying each